Sample List of Institute Activities

 Composition Workshops and Readings

-For those participants with a strong interest in composition and/or arranging, there will be opportunities to work with some of Decoda’s own performer/composers as well as with Pulitzer prize-winner Caroline Shaw.
+For those participants with a strong interest in composition and/or arranging, there will be opportunities to work with some of Decoda’s own performer/composers as well as with a special guest composer.
 There will also be scheduled sessions for Decoda faculty to read and workshop compositions with the composers.

-Faculty Interactive Performance and Workshop (Week 1): Decoda faculty will present a 3-hour workshop on "The Power of Interactive Performance".
-Part performance, part demonstration, part workshop, the students and faculty will explore the ingredients of a successful Interactive Performance, the rules of engagement for different age groups, and the art of scripting as a team.
+Faculty Interactive Performance and Workshop (Week 1): Decoda faculty will present a public workshop on “How to Frame a Piece of Music."
+Part performance, part demonstration, part workshop, the students and faculty will explore the ingredients of successful audience interaction, the rules of engagement for different age groups, and the art of scripting a concert as a team.

 Decoda Town Hall